top of page

 《華嚴經》「一切眾生皆有如來智慧德相,但以妄想執著而不能證得」

-In the Avatamsaka Sutra, the Buddha had this thought upon fully awakening under the Bodhi tree:
+In the Avatamsaka Sutra, the Buddha had this thought upon fully awakening under the Bodhi Tree:

-"All beings possess the wisdom and virtues of a Buddha within them.
-But because of their wrong thoughts and strong attachments, they cannot see or realize their true potential."
+All beings possess the wisdom and virtues of a Buddha.
+Yet because of deluded thoughts and clinging, they cannot realize this.

 It can be hard to remember that our true self is a Buddha.
 When I look at my own mind, I often find thoughts that make me feel unhappy.
 I used to be hard on myself for having those thoughts.
 I believed that being tough on myself would help—but over time, I realized that judging myself only made me feel more lost.
 It didn’t help at all.